eecavanna/bertron/web/map/README.md

 indicates whether there is a small, medium, or large number of samples in that cluster, regardless of sample origin or type.

-The `index.html` file, itself, is about 8 KB in size.
+The `index.html` file, itself, is about 10 KB in size.
 When a web browser loads the file and runs the JavaScript scripts within it, the web browser will fetch an additional 1.5 MB of gzipped resources from GitHub (about 8.5 MB when unzipped).

 ## Technologies

 This web page is built upon the following technologies:

-- [Leaflet](https://leafletjs.com/) - to show the map
+- [Leaflet](https://leafletjs.com/) - to show the map ([BSD 2-Clause "Simplified" license](https://github.com/Leaflet/Leaflet/blob/main/LICENSE))
-- [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) - to show map markers as clusters
+- [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) - to show map markers as clusters ([MIT license](https://github.com/Leaflet/Leaflet.markercluster/blob/master/MIT-LICENCE.txt))
-- [PapaParse](https://github.com/mholt/PapaParse) - to fetch and parse CSV files
+- [PapaParse](https://github.com/mholt/PapaParse) - to fetch and parse CSV files ([MIT license](https://github.com/mholt/PapaParse/blob/master/LICENSE))
-- [Prettier](https://prettier.io) - to format our source code
+- [Prettier](https://prettier.io) - to format our source code ([MIT license](https://github.com/prettier/prettier/blob/main/LICENSE))
-- [Bootstrap 5](https://getbootstrap.com/) - to style the web page elements other than the map
+- [Bootstrap 5](https://getbootstrap.com/) - to style the web page elements other than the map ([MIT license](https://github.com/twbs/bootstrap/blob/main/LICENSE))

-> Note: I have not reviewed the licenses of those technologies.

 ## Development